antidotecms/laravel-cart/README.md

 Products are associated with a `ProductDataType` which encapsulates the nature of the product.
 For example, a `ClothesProductType` may need to store information about the colour and size of the product to be purchased.
-This association is done at run time so that only one `Product` model is needed without instead of many different Product models for products that have different behaviours
+This association is done at run time so that only one `Product` model is needed without the need for many different Product models for products that have different behaviours

 ```